The 2018 edition will be held March 3,4 with the Days Inn, Crystal River,2380 NW Hwy 19, Crystal River, FL 34428 being the packet pickup point again.

 Continue East on Route 40 to the town of Lynne.
 You are in Ocala National Forest country now and will be for quite a stretch.

-Wildcat Lake is at mile 78 and an aid station(the only one on the entire course), run by the Ocala Running Club, prepares you for the descent into Astor, which is in the St. John’s River basin.
+Wildcat Lake is at mile 78.5 and if I am in a good mood a place where I will make some black bean quesadillas for you to prepare for the descent into Astor, which is in the St. John’s River basin.
 Oh it is, also, the “80” mile check point.

 Just as you are about to leave the forest you’ll pass through Astor and start climbing up for the next 12 miles.

 Next stop is Barberville and another long section to I-95 and Timber Creek Plaza.

 Route 40 is called W. Granada Blvd so follow it, pass across U.S.1, the causeway, after which Granada becomes East Granada Blvd, and stop to say “hi!” at the corner of S. Atlantic Avenue(A1A) and Grenada.
 This is where the timing stops but you are not finished.
 Cross A1A, go up the ramp and down to the beach.
 Dip you toes in the Atlantic and you have finished.

 Directions To The Start Of The Route 40 Romp

 - Get on I-75 and head towards Ocala.
 Take the Route 40 Exit to the west, heading towards Dunnellon.